 Benefits Change Orders

 Change orders look annoying to either or both parties but there are benefits but major benefit is it helps to avoid final deliverable rejection from the owner.

-Every project have some issues regarding design change or any other major attribute but frequent change is always not good.
-It shows lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
-However less than 10% amount change orders are reasonable & help for acceptable deliverable to the customer.
+Every project has some issues regarding design change or any other major attribute but frequent change is always not good.
+It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
+However, less than 10% amount change orders are reasonable & help for the acceptable deliverable to the customer.

 If you think it a good read then share with your colleague & also visit here